Anuj-cs20/LLM-GPT/README.md

 # LLM-GPT

 ### Introduction
-LLM-GPT in LLM powered by GPT-4 which can leverage crypto transactions to generate a transaction in block chain.
+LLM-GPT is LLM powered by GPT-4 which can leverage crypto transactions to generate a transaction in block chain.

 ### Features
 #### 1. Generate a transaction in block chain using text and voice